oras-project/oras/docs/proposals/multi-arch-image-mgmt.md

 #### Rely on remote registry

-Users want to build a multi-arch image locally so that they can inspect and test the multi-arch images locally before publishing to the registry.
-Relying on a registry to create a multi-arch image also requires users to push each arch-specific image to the registry in advance.
-These arch-specific images are redundant to image builders and users.
+A DevOps engineer Andy wants to create a multi-arch image locally so that he can inspect and test in a development environment before publishing to the registry.
+However, Andy has to push each arch-specific image to the registry and compose all these images from a registry when using [docker manifest create](https://docs.docker.com/reference/cli/docker/manifest/create/) to create a multi-arch image.

-However, [docker manifest create](https://docs.docker.com/reference/cli/docker/manifest/create/) requires users to build and push each platform-specific image to the registry, then composite all these images into a manifest list referenced by a tag.

-For example, a DevOps engineer Andy needs to manually create the image index using multiple arch-specific images separately from a registry, then composite these image manifests into a multi-arch image (OCI image index) and store it in an OCI image layout locally, finally push it to the registry.
-In fact, these platform-specific images are redundant in the registry since most of users consume and deploy the multi-arch image instead.
-It’s complex for him to maintain such a manual workflow and it's also inconvenient to rely on a remote registry when creating a multi-arch image.
+These arch-specific images become redundant in the registry since image consumers reference the multi-arch image by a tag.
+Andy has to clean these arch-specific images manually.
+Moreover, relying on a remote registry to create a multi-arch image is not acceptable in an air-gapped environment.

-#### Hard to composite and update a multi-arch image
+#### Hard to compose and update a multi-arch image

-To create a multi-arch image, ORAS users have to manually composite an OCI image index from one or several manifest JSON files, then use “oras manifest push” to push it to an OCI layout or a registry.
+To create a multi-arch image, ORAS users have to manually compose an OCI image index from one or several manifest JSON files, then use "oras manifest push" to push it to an OCI layout or a registry.
 Typical examples can be found from these two scripts:

 - ORAS user A: [POC: Create and install Postgres Trunk Binaries (github.com)](https://gist.github.com/theory/7dc164e5772cae652d838a1c508972ae#file-push_trunk-L22) and his blog post [POC: Distributing Trunk Binaries via OCI (justatheory.com)](https://justatheory.com/2024/06/trunk-oci-poc/)
 - ORAS user B: [Script to help create a simple mult-arch artifact (github.com)](https://gist.github.com/sajayantony/0c9d6436c03d531b1bbebe43249381cf)

-#### Docker Buildx/Docker is unavailable
+#### `docker duildx`/`docker` is unavailable

-Users cannot install or use docker buildx plugin or even no Docker in some strict environments.
-For example, Bob needs to create multi-arch images in a strict air-gapped environemnt without Docker/Buildx installed by default.
+Users cannot install or use `docker buildx` plugin or even no `docker` in some strict environments.
+For example, Bob needs to create multi-arch images in an air-gapped environment without `docker`/`buildx` installed by default.
 Bob needs to seek for an alternative tool to create a mulit-arch image locally.

 #### Hard to annotate an existing multi-arch image

-A security engineer Cindy needs to use image lifecycle annotations with ORAS to mark when the vulnerable image should be considered end of life (EoL) and no longer used by dependent services.
+A security engineer Cindy needs to use image lifecycle annotations to mark when the vulnerable image should be considered end of life (EoL) and no longer used by dependent services.

-However, as there are multi-arch images and separate arch-specific images maintained by service teams, it is cumbersome that they can only apply annotations manually to each arch-specific image separately instead of the multi-arch image.
-Most consumers of multi-arch images only interact with the parent image index for tagging and deployment.
+However, as there are multi-arch images and separate arch-specific images maintained by service teams, it is cumbersome that Cindy can only apply annotations manually to each arch-specific image.
+Image consumers only reference the multi-arch image by a tag for deployment.
 The EoL annotation is not available on the multi-arch image (index), which makes the multi-arch image (index) unverifiable.

 ![separate-annotation](./img/separate-annotation.png)

 #### Hard to inspect a multi-arch image locally

-It’s hard to inspect a multi-arch image’s manifest content locally since docker buildx stores the multi-arch image in Docker’s build cache.
-David is a sofware engineer who needs to tag and push the multi-arch image to a registry after build.
-He also wants to inspect the multi-arch image locally before the release.
+`docker buildx` stores the multi-arch image in Docker’s build cache, which makes users hard to inspect a multi-arch image manifest content locally .
+David is a software engineer who wants to tag and push the multi-arch image to a registry after build, then inspect the multi-arch image locally before the release.
 It makes the multi-arch image a black box, which is hard for local testing.

 ## Proposed solution

-Ideally, if ORAS extends the ability to manage a multi-arch image by introducing create, update, and annotate a multi-arch image, the problems listed above can be resolved.
-Managing an image index for a multi-arch image should be as easy as playing Legos.
+Ideally, if ORAS extends the ability to create and manage a multi-arch image from a local environment or a remote registry, the problems listed above can be resolved.
+Creating and managing a multi-arch image as an image index should be as easy as playing Legos.

 The proposed CLI commands for managing a multi-arch image are listed below.
-The detailed use case and subcommands are articulated in the CLI Spec section.
+The detailed use cases and subcommands are articulated in the CLI Spec section.

 - Create a multi-arch image using OCI image index: `oras manifest index create`
 - Update a multi-arch image using OCI image index: `oras manifest index update`
-- Inspect a multi-arch image using OCI image index: `oras manifest inspect`
+- Inspect a multi-arch image using OCI image index: `oras manifest fetch`.
+Add two alias `oras manifest inspect` and `oras manifest show` for usability
 - Annotate a multi-arch image using OCI image index: `oras manifest create/update --annotation`
+- Attach an annotation to an image index and propagate to each child image manifest: `oras attach --annotation "key=value" --platform all`
 - List platform information of tags in a repository: `oras repo tags`

 The proposal uses an OCI image layout as the local store to create a multi-arch image as an OCI image index locally, then push the multi-arch image to the remote registry with ORAS.

 ### User scenario and desired experience

 The sample workflow will be as following:

-1. Assume there are two arch-specific images tagged as _“v1-linux-amd64”_ and _“v1-linux-arm64” and have been pushed to an OCI image layout _layout-dir_.
+1. Assume there are two arch-specific images tagged as `v1-linux-amd64` and `v1-linux-arm64` in an OCI image layout called `layout-dir`.
 List the tags in the OCI image layout:

 ```bash
 $ oras repo tags --oci-layout layout-dir